 The act of writing — by hand, on paper — is neurologically distinct from typing and from thinking.
 It slows the mind to the pace of genuine reflection.
 For older adults, keeping a simple journal that records daily moments of gratitude, honest prayers, and observations of where God seemed present has been consistently associated with measurable improvements in psychological wellbeing, sense of meaning, and spiritual vitality.
 It does not have to be long.
 Three sentences each morning.
 A written prayer.
 A note about what you noticed.
 Over months and years, a prayer journal becomes a tangible record of a relationship — and reading back through it is one of the most faith-strengthening experiences available to a believer of any age.

-Later life brings losses that no amount of positive thinking can make painless — the deaths of friends and spouses, the diminishment of physical capability, the changing of familiar landscapes, the particular grief of watching the world move on in ways that feel increasingly foreign.
-Many older adults withdraw these experiences from prayer — either because they feel that faith should have made them more accepting by now, or because they do not want to burden God with complaints they suspect He already knows.
+Later life brings losses that no amount of positive thinking can make painless — the deaths of friends and spouses, the diminishment of physical capability, the changing of familiar landscapes, the particular grief of watching the world move on.
+Many older adults withdraw these experiences from prayer — either because they feel that faith should have made them more accepting by now, or because they do not want to burden God with complaints He already knows.
 But the Psalms — the Bible's own prayer book — are almost entirely composed of exactly these prayers.
-Lament, complaint, confusion, anger, grief, desperate petition — all of it is in there, expressed without apology to a God who receives it without flinching.
+Lament, complaint, confusion, anger, grief — all of it is in there, expressed without apology to a God who receives it without flinching.
 The losses of later life are not obstacles to prayer.
 They are, in the hands of a God who redeems all things, some of its most powerful material.

 "Even to your old age I am he, and to gray hairs I will carry you.
 I have made, and I will bear; I will carry and will save."